-FirstHand offers training in the creation of puppetry and interested applicants can apply to the program on an annual basis.
-The program is suited to applicants with a strong skill base in performing for new theatre, Ideally who have completed an undergraduate degree in a related field, but consideration is also given to applicants with a demonstrable level of other training or relevant experience.
+FirstHand offered training in the creation of puppetry and interested applicants could apply to the program on an annual basis.
+The program was suited to applicants with a strong skill base in performing for new theatre, Ideally who have completed an undergraduate degree in a related field, but consideration was also given to applicants with a demonstrable level of other training or relevant experience.

 The 2019 FirstHand Emergent Puppetry Artists